opendaylight/docs/docs/release-notes/projects/tsdr.rst

 * List of features/APIs which are EOLed, deprecated, and/or removed in this release

-  * SNMP data collector was temporarily removed.
+  * experimental SNMP data collector was temporarily removed until further support is found.
+  * experimental sFlow data collector was temporarily removed until further support is found.

 Standards
 =========